WarZone2 – VulnHub WriteUp

 password: anonymous or BLANK

-Let’s looking around and see if anything interesting is felt here for us.
+Let’s keep looking around and see if anything interesting is felt here for us.
 WAIT A MINUTE, SOMETHING IS OFF……

-Time to grab all the THINGS…What do we have here???
+Time to grab all the things…what do we have here???
 Some PHOTOS!

 FTP syntax: mget or get *.*